-- ii.
-Submission of bids: - If the tender is not subject to publication in the OJEU, the minimum time limit is 6 days after the invitation is sent for publication for the provision of services or supply or lease of goods contracts, and 14 days for public works contracts, except the works are of significant simplicity, in which case the time limit of 14 days can be reduced to 6 days: - If the tender is subject to publication in the OJEU, the minimum time limit is 25 days, which can be reduced to 10 days in cases of urgency duly reasoned by the awarding entity or if a prior information notice has been published complying with certain conditions set forth in the law, or for contracts in the utilities sector. - d.
-Competitive dialogue: - Regarding prior phases for submission of applications for technical and financial prequalification and for submission of solutions, there are no minimum deadlines set forth in the law, the awarding entity being bound to indicate the same in the notice and in the invitation, respectively; - ii.
-Submission of bids: - If the tender is not subject to publication in the OJEU, the minimum time limit is 6 days after the invitation is sent for the provision of services or supply or lease of goods contracts, and 14 days for public works contracts, except the works are of significant simplicity, in which case
+- iv) Submission of bids: - If the tender is not subject to publication in the OJEU, the minimum time limit is 6 days after the invitation is sent for publication for the provision of services or supply or lease of goods contracts, and 14 days for public works contracts, except the works are of significant simplicity, in which case the time limit of 14 days can be reduced to 6 days; - If the tender is subject to publication in the OJEU, the minimum time limit is 25 days, which can be reduced to 10 days in cases of urgency duly reasoned by the awarding entity or if a prior information notice has been published complying with certain conditions set forth in the law, or for contracts in the utilities sector. - iv) Competitive dialogue: - i) Regarding prior phases for submission of applications for technical and financial pre-qualification and for submission of solutions, there are no minimum deadlines set forth in the law, the awarding entity being bound to indicate the same in the notice and in the invitation, respectively; - ii) Submission of bids: - If the tender is not subject to publication in the OJEU, the minimum time limit is 6 days after the invitation is sent for the provision of services or supply or lease of goods contracts, and 14 days for public works contracts, except the works are of significant simplicity, in which case the time limit of 14 days can be reduced to 6 days; - If the tender is subject to publication in the OJEU, the minimum time limit is 25 days, which can be reduced to 10 days in cases of urgency duly reasoned by the awarding entity or if a prior information notice has been published complying with certain conditions set forth in the law, or for contracts in the utilities sector. - v) Partnership for innovation: - i) Submission of applications for technical and financial pre-qualification: the rules applicable to the negotiation procedure also apply to the partnership for innovation procedure; ii) Submission of proposals for R&D projects: there are no minimum deadlines set forth in the law, the awarding entity being bound to indicate the same in the invitation.

-- the time limit of 14 days can be reduced to 6 days; - If the tender is subject to publication in the OJEU, the minimum time limit is 25 days, which can be reduced to 10 days in cases of urgency duly reasoned by the awarding entity or if a prior information notice has been published complying with certain conditions set forth in the law, or for contracts in the utilities sector. - e.
-Partnership for innovation: - Submission of applications for technical and financial prequalification: the rules applicable to the negotiation procedure also apply to the partnership for innovation procedure; - ii.
-Submission of proposals for R&D projects: there are no minimum deadlines set forth in the law, the awarding entity being bound to indicate the same in the invitation. - 6.
-For the procurement of complex contracts, where there is an initial selection stage before invitation to tender documents are issued, what are typical grounds for the selection of bidders?
+6. For the procurement of complex